-Regulator: China not ready to let Boeing 737 Max fly again
+China not ready to allow the Boeing 737 Max back in the air

-BEIJING (AP) — China isn’t ready to join the United States in approving Boeing’s 737 Max to return to flying following a two-year grounding prompted by a pair of fatal crashes, a regulator said Monday.
+BEIJING (AP) — Beijing isn’t ready to follow the United States in allowing Boeing’s 737 Max back into the air after a pair of fatal crashes two years ago.

 China was the first country to ground the 737 Max in 2019 after crashes in Indonesia and Ethiopia killed a total of 346 people.
-American regulators approved the plane in November to resume commercial flights after Boeing updated software and pilots received additional training.
+American regulators approved the plane in November to resume commercial flights after Boeing made technical changes and a new training regime was put into place for pilots.

-“Major safety concerns” raised by Chinese regulators “have not been fully resolved,” said Dong Zhiyi, deputy administrator of the Civil Aviation Administration of China, at a news conference.
+“Major safety concerns” raised by Chinese regulators have not been fully resolved, said Dong Zhiyi, deputy administrator of the Civil Aviation Administration of China, at a news conference.

 Design changes must pass approval for airworthiness, pilots must receive “effective flight training” and conclusions of investigations into the two crashes must be clear, Dong said.

-“The technical review has not yet entered the certification and flight test stage,” Dong said.
+“The technical review has not yet entered the certification and flight test stage,” Dong said Monday.
 He gave no timeline for when that might happen.

 China is, along with North America and Europe, one of the biggest markets for Boeing Co. and its European rival Airbus.
 That makes the 737 Max’s approval by Beijing important for its commercial success.